Arctic Helm

 • Social: Nonexistent or dormant.

-Meanwhile, international competitors (OWC, NIRAS, Ramboll, Wood) have 150-500 indexed pages, active content marketing programmes, and dedicated marketing teams.
+Meanwhile, international competitors (OWC, NIRAS, Ramboll, Wood) have 150-500 indexed pages, active publishing programmes, and dedicated visibility functions.

 The gap is real.
 But it is also an opportunity.
 The Norwegian technical niche is underserved online.
 A firm that commits now can leapfrog competitors who started earlier but execute poorly.